-The underwriting fee is equal to the public offering price per ordinary share less the amount paid by the underwriters to us per ordinary share.
-The underwriting fee is \$ per ordinary share.
+The underwriting fee is equal to the public offering price per ordinary share less the amount paid by the underwriters to us and the selling shareholder per ordinary share.
+The underwriting fee is \$1.54 per ordinary share.
 The following table shows the per ordinary share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional ordinary shares.

-Without option to purchase additional shares exercise With full option to purchase additional shares exercise
+Without option to purchase additional shares exercise purchase option to additional exercise

-Per Share \$ \$

-Total \$ \$
+Per Share \$ 1.54 \$ 1.54 Total \$ 12,320,000 \$ 1 14,052,500

-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$3.9 million.
+We have agreed to reimburse the underwriters for certain expenses in an amount of up to \$40,000.